-- J. Appraised Potential: Per-acre appraisal, in whole pounds, of POTENTIAL production for the acreage appraised.
-Refer to Appraisal Worksheet Entries and Completion Procedures in section 8 for additional instructions. - If there is no potential on UH acreage enter "0." - K. Quality Factor:
+Appraised Potential: Per-acre appraisal, in whole pounds, of POTENTIAL production for the acreage appraised as shown on the appraisal worksheet.
+Refer to Appraisal Worksheet Entries and Completion Procedures in section 8 for additional instructions.

+If there is no potential on UH acreage enter "0."
+Refer to paragraph 85 in the LAM for procedures for documenting zero yield appraisals.